D0nni387/Fragile_Art/README.md

 Payment is handle on the site and keeps the user in the same loop without having to redirect to a third party site.

+#### Contact

+The contact page allows the user a variety of methods to contact the artist in relation to either new potential clients or with regards to queries related to existing orders, potential orders or stock queries.

 ### Exisiting Features